 Sources of GHG Emissions in the United States by Sector

 More than a third of U.S. GHG emissions result from the burning of fossil fuels for electricity usage in buildings and homes.
 Both Concentrating Solar Power (CSP) and Photovoltaic (PV) technologies produce clean, emissions-free electricity and can feed this electricity directly into the U.S. grid.
 Solar Heating and Cooling (SHC) technologies can also be used to displace the need for electricity.
-Through the first three quarters of 2018, the U.S. now has nearly 60,000 megawatts (MW) of cumulative installed solar electric capacity, enough to power more than 11.3 million average American homes, and offset 76 million metric tons of carbon dioxide emissions.2
+Through 2018, the U.S. now has more than 64,000 megawatts (MW) of cumulative installed solar electric capacity, enough to power more than 12.3 million average American homes, and offset 73 million metric tons of carbon dioxide emissions.2

 Electric vehicles (EVs) and plug-in hybrids are widely seen as one of the near-term climate change solutions in the transportation sector, especially when these vehicles are charged by a solar-powered carport or charging station.
 EVs are an increasingly important component of distributed solar power, helping American families reduce their carbon footprint by creating an end-to-end system that includes rooftop solar, home battery storage, and electric vehicles.